lomorage/lomo-backup/README.md

 - Resume upload if one part was fail
 - Checksum validation during upload
 - Self define iso size
-- Encryption all files before upload
+- On the fly encryption all files as iso file size may be big, and we want to avoid intermittent file in order to save time and not require extra disks

 # Security Model
 The security model is from repository [filecrypt](https://github.com/kisom/filecrypt).
 Refer book [Practical Cryptography With Go](https://leanpub.com/gocrypto/read) for more detail.